-Depreciation on all PPE other than Land & Land development has been charged for six months whenever the PPE was available for use and is computed using the Reducing balance method so as to write off the assets over their expected useful life.
+Depreciation on all PPE other than Land & Land development has been charged when the PPE was available for use and is computed using the Reducing balance method so as to write off the assets over their expected useful life.
 Office space is depreciated as per lease contract.